 My trusty Xbox is out of warranty.
-Although it has been a real workhorse for many years, all that time swapping discs is eventually going to kill its optical drive.
-I’m a fixer, though, and if the disc drive failed in a different kind of product, I could easily repair it by installing a new part.
+Although it has been a real workhorse for many years, all that swapping of discs is eventually going to kill its optical drive.
+I’m a fixer, and if the disc drive failed in a different kind of product, I could easily repair it by installing a new part.
 But this particular fix is beyond hard—it is illegal.
-Or at least it was until late last month.
+Or at least it was until late last year.

-Fighting for the right to fix such problems has taken me down a decade-long rabbit hole of working on federal policy, including an obscure section of U.S. copyright law, Section 1201, which effectively makes doing certain kinds of math illegal.
-Specifically, it blocks the breaking of so-called technological protection measures (TPM), digital locks used to guard access to devices’ software.
-A cell phone, for example, is locked to the mobile carrier from which it was purchased, so if the owner wants to switch carriers, they first need to remove the baseband lock.
-But TPMs go beyond phones: any product with a microcontroller has software, and these locks protect that software in everything from coffee machines to game consoles.
+Fighting for the right to fix such problems has taken me down a decade-long rabbit hole of work on federal policy, including an obscure section of U.S. copyright law, Section 1201.
+It blocks the breaking of digital locks used to guard access to devices’ software.
+Cell phones, for example, are locked to the mobile carrier from which they were purchased, so if owners want to switch carriers, they first need to remove the baseband lock.
+But any product with a microcontroller has software, and such locks protect that software in everything from coffee machines to game consoles.

-Solving the problems with Section 1201 is an essential part of the broader right to repair movement, which aims to combat the measures that make it difficult or impossible to improve or fix electronics.
-Limiting the ability to repair a broken device destroys independent repair shops, drives up the price of repairs and encourages consumers to dispose of a machine instead of fixing it.
-This is bad for device owners and the economy, and it contributes to the rising tide of electronic waste around the world.
+Unlocking Section 1201 is an essential part of the broader right-to-repair movement, which aims to combat the measures that make it difficult or impossible to improve or fix electronics.
+Limiting the ability to repair a broken device destroys independent repair shops and encourages consumers to dispose of a machine instead of fixing it.
+This is bad for device owners, and it contributes to the rising tide of electronic waste around the world.

 The proposed solution is simple: create an ecosystem of professional and do-it-yourself fixers by removing the obstacles to repair that many manufacturers have built into their products.
-These measures make it difficult for anyone not affiliated with the company to perform repairs.
-With the new iPhone 13, for instance, a digital lock pairs the iPhone screen to the device.
-This means that replacing a cracked screen will disable the critical Face ID feature.
-Farmers are accustomed to using a wrench on their tractors, but John Deere refuses to provide them with the software that they need to work on the electronics embedded in their equipment.
-Sony and Microsoft similarly withhold access to the tools needed to pair new optical drives in game consoles.
+With the iPhone 13, for instance, a digital lock pairs the screen to the device, and replacing a cracked screen will disable the critical Face ID feature.
+(Responding to criticism, Apple announced last November that it will make software and spare parts for repairing its products available to U.S. consumers sometime this year.)
+Similarly, John Deere refuses to provide farmers with the software they need to work on the electronics embedded in their equipment.
+Sony and Microsoft likewise withhold access to the tools required to repair new optical drives in game consoles.

-In response, legislative proposals to restore access to repairs are sweeping the country, with at least 27 states proposing laws on repair limitations so far this year.
-These laws would require manufacturers to open up proprietary tools, stop restricting access to parts, and make service information and schematics available to consumers.
-States, however, cannot fix copyright law, which means that legalizing the tool to tune-up my Xbox will have to happen at the federal level.
+In 2021 public demand induced at least 27 U.S. states to propose legislation for enabling repairs.
+These laws would require manufacturers to open up access to proprietary tools and parts and make service information and schematics available to consumers.
+States cannot fix copyright law, however: giving my Xbox a tune-up will have to be legalized at the federal level.

-When Congress passed Section 1201 as part of the Digital Millennium Copyright Act back in 1998, its intent was to prevent DVD piracy.
-Congresspeople wrote the text quite broadly, hoping that it would adapt to new technologies.
-As a result, the potential application space is incredibly vast—anything with software and a digital lock falls under Section 1201, which means any repairs that require the breaking of a digital lock are illegal.
-But the drafters were thoughtful enough to build in an escape hatch: every three years you can petition for the right to break certain kinds of locks.
-So every three years I have gathered a ragtag band of fixers to apply for exemptions.
+When Congress passed Section 1201 as part of the Digital Millennium Copyright Act in 1998, its intent was to prevent DVD piracy.
+Legislators wrote the text quite broadly.
+As a result, anything with software and a digital lock falls under Section 1201—and any repairs that require the breaking of a digital lock are illegal.
+But there is an escape hatch: every three years you can petition for the right to break certain kinds of locks.